Kan. man accused of 2 burglaries at a same business - NewsBreak

 Kan. man accused of 2 burglaries at a same business

 SHAWNEE COUNTY—Law enforcement authorities are investigating a series of burglaries and have made an arrest.
-On January 28, officers were dispatched to the 900 Block of NW 25th...hutchpost.com
+On January 28, officers were dispatched to the 900 Block of NW 25th...salinapost.com

 SHAWNEE COUNTY—Law enforcement authorities are investigating a series of burglaries and have made an arrest.
-On January 28, officers were dispatched to the 900 Block of NW 25th...hutchpost.com
+On January 28, officers were dispatched to the 900 Block of NW 25th...salinapost.com

 Comments / 0